charisseysabel/opinary-coding-challenge/README.md

 - `index.html` - a basic html file.
 - `embed.js` - The embed script that needs to be added to `index.html` via `script` tags.
 This will "inject" `bundle.js` into the file.

+## Demo

+2 demo files are under `/demo` and can be viewed by opening the html file in the browser.

 ## Summary

 ### Thought process